Phew! Another post successfully written and published on your business blog.

 2. Build Your Online Newsletter

-Rather than using email marketing to get your customers to buy or enroll for a service, consider emailing your blog posts as an informative newsletter.
+Rather than using email marketing to get your customers to buy or enroll in a service, consider emailing your blog posts as an informative newsletter.

 3. Create a Video